Skip to main content

 note

-You can move the storage location of a model file in the Project Navigator.
-To move it, follow the steps below.
+You can move the storage location of model files in the Project Navigator.
+To move them, follow these steps:

 Operation Procedure